gnolang/gno/docs/how-to-guides/effective-gno.md

 A Gno contract is not just its lines of code, but also the imports it uses.
 More importantly, Gno contracts are not just for developers.
-For the first time, it makes sense for users to check out what they are executing too.
-Code simplicity, explicitness, and trustability are paramount.
+For the first time, it makes sense for users to see what functionality they are executing too.
+Code simplicity, transparency, explicitness, and trustability are paramount.

 Another good reason for creating simple, focused libraries is the composability